Destiny (video game series): Characters

-Further, the Guardians are aided by the Drifter (voiced by Todd Haberkorn), who oversees the Gambit activities; Banshee-44 (voiced by John DiMaggio), the Tower's gunsmith; Ada-1 (voiced by Britt Baron), the curator of the Black Armory weapon foundry who handles armor transmogrification for players; Eva Levante (voiced by Nika Futterman), originally the Guardian outfitter but now the Tower's seasonal vendor; Tess Everis (voiced by Claudia Black), the vendor for the Eververse microtransaction store; the Exo Stranger (initially voiced by Lauren Cohan, now by Moira Quirk), also known as Elisabeth "Elsie" Bray, who is the sister of Ana Bray who first helped the Guardian destroy the Black Heart in the Black Garden and now helps Guardians learn the power of Stasis on Europa; Xûr (voiced by Fred Tatasciore), a strange vendor of exotic wares who speaks for the Nine, dark matter beings trapped in the System's gravity well for eons and have watched humanity developed and oversees the Dares of Eternity activity; the Emissary of the Nine (also voiced by Moira Quirk), formerly an Awoken Titan named Orin, who also speaks for the Nine and serves as their puppet and once presided over the Trials of the Nine event; Fynch (voiced by Ian James Corlett), a Ghost who regrets joining the Hive and guides the Guardian in Savathûn's Throne World; Nimbus (voiced by Marin Miller), who is one of the Cloud Striders, the cybernetically-enhanced defenders of Neomuna, alongside their mentor Rohan (voiced by Dave Fennoy) and who guides the Guardian on Neptune but was killed during the events of Lightfall; Micah-10 (voiced by Pooya Mohseni), an Exo Hunter who helps find and save unpartnered Ghosts and assists the Guardian in the Pale Heart; and Lodi (voiced by Brian Villalobos), a 21st-century human who was brought to the Guardian's time period by the Nine and guides the Guardian on Kepler.
+Further, the Guardians are aided by the Drifter (voiced by Todd Haberkorn), who oversees the Gambit activities; Banshee-44 (voiced by John DiMaggio), the Tower's gunsmith; Ada-1 (voiced by Britt Baron), the curator of the Black Armory weapon foundry who handles armor transmogrification for players; Eva Levante (voiced by Nika Futterman), originally the Guardian outfitter but now the Tower's seasonal vendor; Tess Everis (voiced by Claudia Black), the vendor for the Eververse microtransaction store; the Exo Stranger (initially voiced by Lauren Cohan, then Moira Quirk), also known as Elisabeth "Elsie" Bray, who is the sister of Ana Bray who first helped the Guardian destroy the Black Heart in the Black Garden and now helps Guardians learn the power of Stasis on Europa; Xûr (voiced by Fred Tatasciore), a strange vendor of exotic wares who speaks for the Nine, dark matter beings trapped in the System's gravity well for eons and have watched humanity developed and oversees the Dares of Eternity activity; the former Emissary of the Nine (also voiced by Moira Quirk), formerly an Awoken Titan named Orin, who also spoke for the Nine and served as their puppet and once presided over the Trials of the Nine event before regaining her own will and serving as a guide on Kepler; Fynch (voiced by Ian James Corlett), a Ghost who regrets joining the Hive and guides the Guardian in Savathûn's Throne World; Nimbus (voiced by Marin Miller), who is one of the Cloud Striders, the cybernetically-enhanced defenders of Neomuna, alongside their mentor Rohan (voiced by Dave Fennoy) and who guides the Guardian on Neptune but was killed during the events of Lightfall; Micah-10 (voiced by Pooya Mohseni), an Exo Hunter who helps find and save unpartnered Ghosts and assists the Guardian in the Pale Heart; Lodi (voiced by Brian Villalobos), a 21st-century human who was brought to the Guardian's time period by the Nine and guides the Guardian on Kepler, becoming the Nine's new Emissary but still maintaining his own will; Aunor Mahal (voiced by Dawn M. Bennett), a human Warlock of the Praxic Order who once opposed the Drifter's presence in the Tower and helps the guide the Guardian on Tharsis Cantina and in their outlaw bounty work on Mars, Europa and Venus; and Blue (voiced by Stephanie Kerbis), who is the Drifter's Ghost and also aids the Guardian in their outlaw bounty work.